- Office of the Commissioner of Indigenous Languages

 - Significant (5-10 years) experience in building and leading diverse teams; and in building relationships and partnerships with Indigenous and non-Indigenous groups and organizations.

-- Experience providing strategic advice, support, and leadership within an organization and to senior staff and/or elected officials.
+- Experience providing strategic advice, support, and leadership within an organization and to senior staff and/or elected officials on all operational activities (finance, HR and information management).

-- In-depth knowledge and understanding of Indigenous peoples, histories, and cultures.
+- Knowledge and understanding of Indigenous peoples, histories, and cultures.

 - Considerable knowledge of and demonstrated skills in developing and implementing operational policies, procedures, and plans.